Doing Business on the Golf Course

 Don’t bet.
 What happens if one of you completely routs the other?
 Awkward.
 How do you build a relationship on that?

 Follow golf etiquette.
 I like to set up one ground rule before I tee up.
 I try to play “ready” golf!
 If my guest is “away” but not “ready” yet I am, I will play so as to keep the pace of play moving!

 That includes teeing off on subsequent holes.

 Also, be cognizant if you are one of the slow groups on the course.
 It is your job to keep things moving, whether that is by assisting with bag positions or just keeping everyone focused on moving.
 If you are the one who is guilty of slow play, not too many people will accept a second invite, so get the hint.

 If you “need” to have your cell phone with you, please put it on vibrate mode or simply turn it off.
 You should have time at the end of 9 and 18, or if you are waiting behind a slow group, to check in.
 Remember that your guest is the most important part of your day and if you haven’t been able to clear your schedule it will reflect on your ability to stay focused.
 Think about your guest.
 If they are on their phone, it takes away from relationship building time you are fortunate to get in the first place.

 Some courses have a NO CELL PHONE policy.
 Be aware.

 If your guest has been drinking and is inebriated, for everyone’s benefit, arrange transportation home.
 There are organizations who will drive vehicles home for clients.
-Make sure you don’t allow your guest to “drive drunk”!
-Be the adult and take responsibility for the situation
+Make sure you don’t allow your guest to get behind the wheel!
+Be the adult and take responsibility for the situation.